coimbrastudios/framework/Documentation~/ScriptableSettings.md

 1. Inherit from [ScriptableSettings].
 2. Add you data fields (usually private fields with public getters).
 3. Add either [CreateAssetMenuAttribute], [PreferencesAttribute], or [ProjectSettingsAttribute].
-4. (Optional) If it is not an editor-only [ScriptableSettings] you can enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.
+4. (Optional) Enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.

-5. (Optional) Add the [ScriptableSettingsProviderAttribute] to change from the default [FindAnywhereScriptableSettingsProvider] to either [LoadOrCreateScriptableSettingsProvider] or a custom one by implementing the [IScriptableSettingsProvider].
+> `Preload` will always be true for any [ScriptableSettings] with [ProjectSettingsAttribute] that isn't editor-only.
+> Also, it will always be false for any editor-only [ScriptableSettings], including ones with [PreferencesAttribute].

 ## Implementing Editors

 When exposed to Preferences or Project Settings the [ScriptableSettings] provides built-in support for the search functionality.
 To easily preserve the search support with your own [Custom Editor] you can inherit from [ScriptableSettingsEditor] and use the provided APIs.

-[FindAnywhereScriptableSettingsProvider]:<../Coimbra/ScriptableSettingsProviders/FindAnywhereScriptableSettingsProvider.cs>

-[IScriptableSettingsProvider]:<../Coimbra/IScriptableSettingsProvider.cs>

-[LoadOrCreateScriptableSettingsProvider]:<../Coimbra/ScriptableSettingsProviders/LoadOrCreateScriptableSettingsProvider.cs>

 [PreferencesAttribute]:<../Coimbra/PreferencesAttribute.cs>